MoserMichael/teach-your-children-well/README.md

 Of course guess who is the gatekeeper that is to decides on what counts as "fake news" and "fake information", gotcha!

 It's a change of focus in the tools used for brainwashing.
 I think that I should drop out of all this madness...

+One solution for this is ... to keep digging.

 --